Chapter Fifteen: Initiation

 “I… can I ask you something?”
 She said as he nodded.
 “Hmm?”

 “Does… umm… Meera Di knows…about me?”
 She stopped as Swadhin sat up with a frown.
 “What are you implying?”
 He asked, rather irked.
 “If I met her while I was away?”
-Abhaya could sense the irk in his voice as she licked her lips and pressed them together, turning her chair halfway to face him.
+Abhaya could sense the irritation in his voice as she licked her lips and pressed them together, turning her chair halfway to face him.
 She did not respond.

 “No, I have not, and it doesn’t matter if she knows or not.”
 He shook his head.